MakieOrg/Makie.jl/docs/documentation/layoutables.md

-# Layoutables
+# Blocks

-`Layoutables` are objects which can be added to a `Figure` or `Scene` and have their location and size controlled by a `GridLayout`.
-In of itself, a `Layoutable` is an abstract type.
+`Blocks` are objects which can be added to a `Figure` or `Scene` and have their location and size controlled by a `GridLayout`.
+In of itself, a `Block` is an abstract type.
-A `Figure` has its own internal `GridLayout` and therefore offers simplified syntax for adding layoutables to it.
+A `Figure` has its own internal `GridLayout` and therefore offers simplified syntax for adding blocks to it.
 If you want to work with a bare `Scene`, you can attach a `GridLayout` to its pixel area.
 The `layoutscene` function is supplied for this purpose.

 !!! note
     A layout only controls an object's position or bounding box.
-    A `Layoutable` can be controlled by the GridLayout of a Figure but not be added as a visual to the Figure.
+    A `Block` can be controlled by the GridLayout of a Figure but not be added as a visual to the Figure.
-    A `Layoutable` can also be added to a Scene without being inside any GridLayout, if you specify the bounding box yourself.
+    A `Block` can also be added to a Scene without being inside any GridLayout, if you specify the bounding box yourself.

 ## Adding to a `Figure`

-Here's one way to add a `Layoutable`, in this case an `Axis`, to a Figure.
+Here's one way to add a `Block`, in this case an `Axis`, to a Figure.

 \begin{examplefigure}{}
 ```julia